Conscious Leadership for Customer Experience, Employee Experience and What Really Moves People

 Turn On The People In Any Organization

-Gung Ho! is the book that gave my company its name—and its heartbeat.
+This is the book that gave Gung-Ho, The Human Experience Company its name—and its heartbeat.

 More than 30 years ago, Ken Blanchard and Sheldon Bowles wrote this simple, powerful parable about turning on the people in any organization.
 Through the story of Peggy Sinclair, a struggling plant manager, and Andy Longclaw, a wise mentor, they distilled three timeless principles inspired by nature and proven in real-world turnarounds: